Please watch this video by Kitten Lady if you are thinking of adopting kittens!

 HART's Seniors for Seniors Program

-Looking for a quiet, loving companion who understands the joy of slowing down?
+Looking for a quiet, loving companion who is just your speed?
 HART’s Seniors for Seniors program is designed to bring the warmth and companionship of a senior cat (8 years and older) to people 62 and up.
 These mellow, affectionate kitties are already past the curtain-climbing stage and are ready to share peaceful days, cozy nights, and plenty of lap time with someone just like you.
 It’s not just heartwarming—it’s heart-healthy.

 Studies show that having a pet can lower blood pressure, improve immunity, and reduce the risk of heart attacks and strokes.
 Cats also help ease loneliness and encourage social connection—two things that can make a big difference in long-term well-being.
 Best of all, through this special program, qualified adopters pay a reduced adoption fee of just $25.
 A loving bond, better health, and a grateful new friend?
 That’s a win-win worth purring about.